Dreksh/algebra-explorer/CONTRIBUTING.md

 * this is stored in `ActionView.Action` which contains a `Rules.Apply` (type `Rules.Event`) which is assigned to the onClick of the menu bar
   * this event is fed into `Display.transform` -> `Matcher.replaceSubtree`
   * sometimes you need extra info, so extra events like ApplyParameters or ApplySubstitution are required to feed back from the Modal

+### Actions
+* mouseDown on an svg element triggers an `svgMouseCmd` which issues a javascript command to start subscribing to mouse events
+  * these events then feed back via the port `svgMouseEvent` which fires the `Display.svgDragEvent`